 It was difficult to enjoy adult relaxation time because they were playing in it for extended periods of time.
 There was no rule enforcement nor parental involvement.
 It kind of ruined it for the other guests like ourselves.

 While this park is located a bit west of all the happenings in Galveston, it’s perfect if you prefer a quieter and less congested RV resort experience.
 Just be aware, it can get breezy on the island.

 While the the resort is not beach front, guests can still visit the beach.
 There are two public beachfront access points within walking distance.
 However be aware you will be walking along the busy road.
 There’s a small parking lot if you choose to drive instead.

-Be aware, the month of March is Spring Break.
-So, you’ll need to book early if you wish to visit during that time.
-Also, during March and April, it may get very windy and stormy.
+March is also the month Spring Breakers make their landfall to party.
+So, you’ll need to book well ahead of time if you wish to visit during that time.

 When we visit this area again, we have full intentions of booking a reservation with Galveston Island RV Resort.
 It is among the best RV parks we’ve ever stayed at.
 And this is why it’s one of our coastal destinations in Texas!